BrookLovesYou/PineappleSearch/README.md

 Running:

-To run the project locally,
+To run the project locally using docker run, ensure you've completed the build steps first, then run:

+    docker run -p 5000:5000 --name pineapplesearch -v ./data:/app/data pineapplesearch

-Ensure you've completed the build steps above.
+To run PineappleSearch locally using docker compose, ensure you've completed the build steps and are in the cloned PineappleSearch repo, then run:

-Start the server
+    docker compose up -d

+Modifying the search index:

+To modify the search index, edit the results.yaml file in the data/ directory.
+Follow the format of the example entries.
+Be sure to restart the container after making any changes.

-    docker run -p 5000:5000 pineapplesearch
+    docker restart pineapplesearch

 Contributing:

 Contributions are welcome!
 Please feel free to submit a Pull Request.
+This is a hobby project I intend to give some love over the weekends; I may not be very attentive Monday - Friday.

 License: